Advanced Sample Formula Fields

 Combining CONCAT and other Functions to Calculate String Values

 You can combine the CONCAT function with other functions to calculate complex string values.
-For example, if you want to view the duration values for all the cases in your account in days and hours, you must normalize the values with TO_NUMBER and TO_NCHAR, then concatenate them using the following definition.
-The output type for this formula definition is STRING:
+For example, to show duration values in days and hours, first normalize the values with TO_NUMBER and TO_NCHAR, then use this formula.
+The output type is STRING:

 CONCAT(CONCAT('Days: ',TO_NCHAR(FLOOR(TO_NUMBER(TO_NCHAR({timeelapsed}/24))))),